vasco/Agentic_AI/README.md

 This code and license belong to **João Melo de Jesus**.

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is proprietary, closed-source software.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.

+For permission requests, contact: joao.melo.jesus@gmail.com

 ## How to Run